slipstream/SlipStreamDocumentationAPI/README.md

 Publishing Docs
 ---------------

+Before publishing the documents on GitHub Pages, be sure to **remove** the build directory.
+If you do not do this then, the publishing process will fail with an error like:

+    Command failed with status (1): [git push origin gh-pages...]

-To publish changes to GitHub Pages do the following:
+After removing the `build` directory, you can publish changes to GitHub Pages with the following command:

     $ bundle exec rake publish